po5/memo/README.md

 # memo
-A recent files and directories menu for mpv.
+A recent files menu for mpv.

 This script saves your watch history, and displays it in a nice menu.